-The magazine publishes regular technical articles that undergo a peer review process overseen by the Magazine’s associate editors, special issues on important and emerging topics, tutorial articles by leading experts, and regular columns on topics including education, industry news, technical and regional activity and a calendar of events.
+The magazine publishes regular technical articles that undergo a peer-review process overseen by the magazine’s associate editors, special issues on critical and emerging topics, tutorial articles by leading experts, and regular columns on topics including education, industry news, technical and regional activity and a calendar of events.

 Autonomous Vehicle Engineering

 Autonomous Vehicle Engineering (AVE) covers the fast-evolving field of automated and connected vehicles from end to end.
 In comprehensive, original articles authored by mobility-tech thought leaders, by engineers innovating in this dynamic space, and by the SAE editors, the publication examines key technologies and applications including sensor fusion, artificial intelligence, smart cities, testing, and more.

 Launched in 2017, as a special supplement to SAE’s flagship Automotive Engineering magazine, Autonomous Vehicle Engineering bacome standalone in March 2019, is published bimonthly in both print and digital versions.
 AVE is targeted to over 25,000 OEMs and suppliers who are involved in AV development and related technologies.

 Automotive Engineering magazine is the No. 1 resource for engineers across multiple disciplines in the automotive industry.
 Published 10 times annually, Automotive Engineering engages decision makers who buy and specify product.